Go Back

 • 200 g sugar

-• as needed g Powdered Sugar for dusting
+• 100 g Powdered Sugar to dust

 Equipment